-Whenever I approach a challenge, my natural inclination is to simplify.
-I immediately ask myself how I can adjust the situation or my attitude to make it seem less overwhelming.
+Whenever I approach a challenging situation, my natural inclination is to simplify.
+(I think the Christmas season can qualify as a challenge for many of us.)
+I ask myself how I can adjust the situation or my attitude to make it seem less overwhelming.

-Rather than asking yourself what you can add to your family celebration to remind everyone it is all about Christ, how about using what you already incorporate in your celebration?
+Rather than asking yourself what you can add to your family celebration to remind everyone it is all about Christ, what about using what you already incorporate in your celebration?

 Sounds much easier, doesn’t it?

 Instead of adding more and more to your celebration (which adds more stress to your life), try simplifying by making the most of what you already do.